60 Years of Denison Lacrosse (Part 2: 1983-2013)

 Denison Lacrosse Alumni

-Earlier this season, with 1:08 left in the fourth quarter against Haverford, Denison freshman Blair Farinholt ripped a shot past Fords goalie Eric Caliendo to tie the game, 9-9.
+In the 2013 season, with 1:08 left in the fourth quarter against Haverford, Denison's Blair Farinholt ripped a shot past Fords goalie Eric Caliendo to tie the game, 9-9.
 Farinholt's goal came just 50 seconds after a late Haverford goal threatened to hand Denison a tough loss.
 The teams were held scoreless for two overtime periods before Eddie Vita won the game for the Big Red, 1:08 into the third overtime.

 "We had probably 20 different alumni back from classes dating back from the early 80's to this year," said Smith.
 "We like to keep the alumni as involved as possible and it's a big part of who we are."